 - Create an incentive plan to reward people for providing qualified referrals.

-- Follow-up on the phone to get the to formally “opt-in” to your network.
+- Follow-up on the phone to get them to formally “opt-in” to your network.

-- Nurture your network with regular e-mail and/or direct mail.
+- Nurture your network with regular email, direct mail and/or messaging via social platforms.

 - Send alerts whenever you have a recruiting need (one of our clients in recently used this technique to fill 20 positions in a single afternoon).

 - Reconnect with people you’ve placed in the last 5 years.

 - Keep yourself top-of-mind with clients, prospects and referral sources:

 - Use direct mail, email, social media or calls to keep in – touch once every 4 to 6 weeks.